ArcGIS Velocity supports geofencing and dynamic geofencing in several of the real-time and big data analytic tools.

 In several real-time and big data analytic tools, geofencing can be performed to identify certain spatial relationships that may occur between features in a target feed or data source and a set of spatial join features, or geofences.
 The features used as geofences should be connected to the join port of the geofencing tool.
-Geofences can be points, lines or polygons.
-The spatial relationships available will depend on the geometry type of the input target and join data.
+Geofences can be points, lines, or polygons.
+The spatial relationships available depend on the geometry type of the input target and join data.

-Example use cases for geofencing include:
+Example use cases for geofencing include the following:

-- Target data: a feed of the delivery vehicle locations.
+- Target data—A feed of the delivery vehicle locations

-- Join data (geofences): a feature layer containing 5-minute drivetime polygons, pre-generated using ArcGIS network analysis tools.
+- Join data (geofences)—A feature layer containing 5-minute drivetime polygons, pregenerated using ArcGIS network analysis tools

-- Target data: a feed of aircraft positions.
+- Target data—A feed of aircraft positions

-- Join data (geofences): a feature layer containing the authoritative airspace polygons.
+- Join data (geofences)—A feature layer containing the authoritative airspace polygons

 - A shipping company wants to track and detect when its vessels have deviated from their planned routes.

-- Target data: a feed of AIS ship positions.
+- Target data—A feed of AIS ship positions

-- Join data (geofences): a feature layer containing pre-generated expected routes for each ship, or a buffer around these routes.
+- Join data (geofences)—A feature layer containing pregenerated expected routes for each ship or a buffer around these routes

-- If the join feed has a field tagged END_TIME, the feature will age out of the geofence store according to the value in the field tagged as END_TIME or at the close of the join time window, whichever comes first.
+- If the join feed has a field tagged END_TIME, the feature age out of the geofence store according to the value in the field tagged as END_TIME or at the close of the join time window, whichever comes first.

-Examples use cases for dynamic geofencing include:
+Examples use cases for dynamic geofencing include the following:

 - Analysts tracking vehicle activity want to define, modify, and delete areas of interest to detect entering and exiting vehicles.
 This includes updating areas of interest as they are created, updated, and deleted by the analysts and sending alerts to the appropriate analyst when a vehicle enters or exits any of the active watch zones.
-In this example the dynamic geofencing tool uses continuously updated geofences, the active watch zones, as the analysts modify them.
+In this example, the dynamic geofencing tool uses continuously updated geofences, the active watch zones, as the analysts modify them.

-- A city's transportation department tracks their maintenance vehicles in one feed and also receives a feed of events that might impact or even endanger the vehicle or driver such as traffic jams, accidents, protests, or police activity.
+- A city's transportation department tracks their maintenance vehicles in one feed and also receives a feed of events that may impact or endanger the vehicle or driver such as traffic jams, accidents, protests, or police activity.
 With each new vehicle observation, a dynamic geofencing tool identifies the nearest event (geofence) that has occurred within the last 15 minutes and the distance between the vehicle and that event.